NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

     :width: 100%
     :alt: A more specific prefix always wins

     Regardless of the path length, the announcement of a more specific prefix always wins

 With this in mind, there are several problems that can arise as a result of this behaviour.

+.. index:: Routing errors
+  see: Fat finger; Routing errors

 Routing Errors
 --------------